Skip to main content

 Financial support for students

-• The Ministry of Universities (MIU) and the Ministry of Education, Vocational Training and Sport (MEFD) make joint decisions on the design, planning and management of the policy on grants and study aids.
+The Ministry of Sicence, Innovation and Universities (MICIU) and the Ministry of Education, Vocational Training and Sport (MEFD) make joint decisions on the design, planning and management of the policy on grants and study aids.

 Organisational options and alternative structures

-• the goal is to facilitate the access to studies and their continuity to those people who cannot regularly attend university due to work, economic, place of residence or any other reason.
+• Distance university education: provided by UNED, a public university in Spain, whose goal is to facilitate the access to studies and their continuity to those people who cannot regularly attend university due to work, economic, place of residence or any other reason.

-• Distance advanced vocational training: the MEFD has created the platform Vocational Training through Internet with the purpose of familiarising citizens with vocational training, as well as facilitating information on these studies and giving access to online training.
+• Distance advanced vocational training: the MEFD has created the platform Distance Vocational Education and Training, offering programmes provided by the autonomous communities online, in a blended format, or through the Ministry of Education, Vocational Training and Sports, with the purpose of familiarising citizens with vocational training, as well as facilitating information on these studies and giving access to online training.

 Specific measures for students with disabilities